carpentries/instructor-training/_episodes/02-practice-learning.md

 ### Types of Misconceptions

-Mental models are hardly ever built from scratch.
-Every learner comes to a topic with some amount of information, ideas and opinions about the topic.
-This is true even in the case where a learner cannot articulate their prior knowledge and beliefs.

-In many cases, this prior knowledge is incomplete or inaccurate.
-Inaccurate beliefs can be termed "misconceptions" and can impede learning by making it more difficult for learners to incorporate new, correct information into their mental models.
 Correcting learners' misconceptions is at least as important as presenting them with correct information.
 There are many ways of classifying different types of misconceptions.
 For our purposes, it is useful to consider 3 broad categories: